Stagean annotations

 Available annotations

 All annotations currently defined by Stagean are arranged in the table below.
 Stagean recognizes four different development stages that can be assigned to four different content types.
+Any development stage annotation can be clarified with one or more *Issue annotations.

 How to track project progress